 CYCLING PERFORMANCE TIPS

-Yes, exercise can blunt the physical effects of aging.
+Exercise can blunt the physical effects of aging.
 It has been estimated that 30% of all deaths from heart disease, diabetes, and colon cancer are related to inadequate physical activity.
-And even though we have data that supports the benefits of exercise, one study indicated that no more than 20% (and more likely less than 10%) of adults in the US obtain sufficient regular physical activity to have a measurable impact on their health and fitness levels.
+And even though we have data that supports the benefits of exercise, one study revealed that no more than 20% (and more likely less than 10%) of adults in the US exercise enough obtain enough to have a measurable impact on their health and fitness levels.

-And how about the effects of aging on athletic performance?
-Several quotes from a well written web article make the key points:
+And what about the effects of aging on athletic performance?
+Two quotes from this web article summarize the key points: